Abhay2007Singh/Python_Projects/Contact-Book/Readme.md

         3
         Enter the name: gorav gumber

-        Contact 'gorav gumber' with phone number 9799875350 was deleted successfully!
+        Contact 'gorav gumber' with phone number xxxxxxxxxx was deleted successfully!

         Enter the task you want to perform: